Fly Fishing 101

 | Terrestrials | Land bugs (ants, beetles, hoppers) | Hopper, beetle, ant patterns |

 Each has a nymph (subsurface) and adult (dry) form — match the stage the trout are eating.
+A few specifics worth knowing once you can name the groups:

 How do you identify what's hatching?